StephenPhilipOFlynn/PLDataProject3/README.md

 Premier League Tactical Analysis, which runs in the Code Institute mock terminal on Heroku.

 Users can look at one of four questions, or alternatively look up a brief tactical profile of each team in the 2018/2019 premier league season.
-The concept of this project is that it is the summer of the 2019 season, and you are the data scientist for a new promoted premier league league team.
+The concept of this project is that it is the summer of the 2019 season, and you are the data scientist for a new promoted premier league team.
 The manager of your team has asked you to provide some insight into four questions they have.

 The four questions are: